geoffreyrose/A-List-Apart-Survey-2011/README.md

 A List Apart Survey 2011
 ==================

-Using Charts.js to show the results in a more interesting way.
+Using Charts.js to show the results in a different interesting way.